blackberry/bbUI.js/README.md

 CSS used to generate the user interface is handled by the bbUI toolkit so that you don't have to deal with the idiosyncrasies of the different layout engines.

-Each of the layouts and controls use custom attributes that begin with **bb-** so that the toolkit can determine the type of control that is desired and then style it accordingly.
+Each of the layouts and controls use custom attributes that begin with **x-bb-** so that the toolkit can determine the type of control that is desired and then style it accordingly.
 By not adding any kind of layout logic to the screen elements, bbUI can then modify the DOM in any way that it needs in order to achieve the desired result.